git-theresa/EmployeeTracker/README.md

   * Contact

   ##  **Description**
-  Employee Tracker is an application that allows a user to create a notes file using Node Express
+  Employee Tracker is an application that allows a user to create an office database with MySQL.

  <img   src="assets/" alt="screenshot" />